-We collected the chub mackerel samples since 2016.
-In 2017-2019, more than 2000 individuals were measured in the lab.
-The size range of fork length was 129~388 mm (Table 1).
+We collected the chub mackerel samples since 2016 in the NPFC areas.
+In 2017-2020, more than 2000 individuals were measured in the lab.
+The size range of fork length was 110-400mm (Table 1).

 Since in the December, 2017, we began to collect the samples for their otolith identification of the chub mackerel population in the CA areas (Table 2).
 The random samples were collected by the fishermen in two different fishing boats every month, then taken to the lab for further analysis.
 First, we measured the fork length (FK, mm), total length (mm) and wet weight (g) of each fish.
 Second, we took out a pair of sagittal otoliths and ground the right otolith.
 Finally, the age of every otolith was identified by otolith ring method under the microscope.